Replacing a natural key with a surrogate key is structural refactoring method of replacing an existing natural key with a surrogate key.

 Introduce a Surrogate Key

-In this example, we’ll use the Account table with a combined primary key:
+In this example, the Account table with a combined primary key will be used:

 CREATE TABLE Account ( AccountNumber int, AccountType varchar (6), AccountDescription varchar(20), PRIMARY KEY (AccountNumber, AccountType));

-As we can see from the DDL script the table is referenced by a foreign key in the Client table
+As it can be seen from the DDL script the table is referenced by a foreign key in the Client table:

 Writing JOIN statement for tables that include composite primary keys is getting more complex, depending on the number of columns combined in a primary key.
 Every child table has to include all primary key columns in the JOIN statement: